Copy content from your school account to another account

 The original files stay in your school account.
 Any changes you make to the copied files don't affect the originals.

-A file in My Drive won't be copied if both of the following are true:
+A file in My Drive won't be copied if either of the following are true:

-- You're a commenter or viewer, not an editor or owner
+- You're a viewer, not an editor or owner

 - The owner has turned off download, print, and copy options for commenters and viewers